Single Sisters’ House

 Constructed 1786 with 1819 addition, rehabilitated 2005

-A portion of the Single Sisters’ House is open daily for tours, and special tours can be arranged by Salem Academy and College.
+A portion of the Single Sisters’ House is open daily for touring, and special tours can be arranged by contacting Salem Academy and College.